Published

 - USB-C charge port — modern connector, no proprietary cable, port flap protects against splash

-What’s NOT in it (honest ceiling on the spec sheet):
+What’s not in it (the honest ceiling on the spec sheet):

 - Not a floating speaker — sinks if dropped in water; the wrist strap is the practical safeguard